2021 Houston McDonnell Douglas MD-87 crash

 On October 19, 2021, a corporate McDonnell Douglas MD-87, registered as N987AK, crashed and caught fire during take-off, 500 m from Houston Executive Airport.
 Those on board, 19 passengers and four crew members, were safely evacuated.
 The aircraft was destroyed.

 Aircraft and crew

 The aircraft was a 33-year-old McDonnell Douglas MD-87, registered as N987AK.
 It was originally delivered to Finnair in 1988 as OH-LMB.
 Sold to Aeroméxico in 2000 as N204AM, it then passed through several other airlines before entering into service in a corporate configuration with 987 Investments LLC, as N987AK, in 2015.

-The pilot flying was 67-year-old Captain Jeffrey Reed, with an estimated total flight time of 22,000 hours, 4,000 of them were on the McDonnell Douglas MD-87; The pilot monitoring was 46-year-old First Officer Eli Rohl; he had nearly 10,000 hours of flight time, with 700 hours of experience on the MD-87.
+The pilot flying was 67-year-old Captain Jeffrey "JJ" Reed, with an estimated total flight time of 22,000 hours, 4,000 of them were on the McDonnell Douglas MD-87; The pilot monitoring was 46-year-old First Officer Eli Rohl; he had nearly 10,000 hours of flight time, with 700 hours of experience on the MD-87.